-Ninety-eight percent of employers found that JAN understood their needs.
-In addition, 94% of employers stated that the information JAN sent them met their needs.
-Overall 100% of employers stated they would use JAN again.
-Data from the past year provide insight into successful situations and solutions from various employment settings and stages, including a wide sampling of industries and business sizes.
+Ninety-eight percent of employers surveyed found that JAN understood their needs.
+In addition, 94% stated the information JAN sent them met their needs.
+And 100% of employers stated they would use JAN again!

 Situations and Solutions:

-The employee’s physician stated that these limitations were due to his PTSD and the side effects of changing his medication.
+The employee’s physician stated that these limitations were due to his mental health impairment and the side effects of his diabetes.
 His job performance and attendance were declining.
 As a reasonable accommodation, the employer allowed the employee to use a service animal.
-By making this accommodation the employee was able to be more effective.
-The employer benefited from improving productivity and attendance.
+By making this accommodation the company was able to hire (and retain) a well-qualified employee.
 Reported cost: $0.

-As a reasonable accommodation, the employer purchased noise abatement products for her classroom.
-The employer stated that the accommodation allowed the employee to return to the classroom and increased her productivity.
+As a reasonable accommodation, the employer purchased a sit/stand workstation.
+The employer stated that the accommodation allowed the employee to increase her productivity.
+Reported cost: $500.